The Usual Suspects: Plot

-While lying badly wounded on a ship docked in San Pedro Bay, career criminal Dean Keaton is approached by a shadowy figure whom he calls "Keyser," who shoots him dead and sets fire to the ship.
-The next day, the police recover 27 bodies and only two survivors: Arkosh Kovash ("Ákos Kovács"), a Hungarian mobster hospitalized with severe burns; and Roger "Verbal" Kint, a physically disabled con artist.
-U.S. Customs agent Dave Kujan flies to Los Angeles from New York City to interrogate Verbal.
-The men are left alone in a borrowed office belonging to LAPD police sergeant Jeff Rabin, while FBI agent Jack Baer visits a hospitalized Kovács.
-In an extended flashback, Verbal relates the events that led him, Keaton and their associates onto the ship.
+While lying badly wounded on a ship docked in San Pedro Bay, career criminal Dean Keaton is shot dead by a shadowy figure whom he calls "Keyser."
+The police recover 27 bodies and two survivors from the ship: Arkosh Kovash ("Ákos Kovács"), a Hungarian mobster hospitalized with severe burns; and Roger "Verbal" Kint, a physically disabled con artist.
+U.S. Customs agent Dave Kujan arrives in Los Angeles to interrogate Verbal in a borrowed office belonging to LAPD police sergeant Jeff Rabin.
+Meanwhile, FBI agent Jack Baer visits Kovács in hospital.

-Six weeks earlier in New York City, Keaton and Verbal are arrested alongside fellow criminals Michael McManus, Fred Fenster and Todd Hockney.
-They are placed in a police lineup as suspects in a truck hijacking that none of them admits to participating in.
-As the five bond in the police station's holding cell, McManus proposes that they pull a heist to get revenge on the NYPD.
-Trying to go straight, Keaton initially refuses but eventually agrees to help rob a jewel smuggler being escorted by corrupt cops, netting millions in emeralds, and getting over fifty cops arrested after leaking their activities to the press.
-They then go to California to fence the jewels through a man named Redfoot, who connects them with another jewel heist.
-The heist goes badly, and they are forced to kill their target, who is revealed to be carrying synthetic heroin.
+In an extended flashback, Verbal relates how he and Keaton, and their associates, arrived on the ship.
+Six weeks earlier, in New York, Keaton and Verbal were arrested and placed in a police lineup alongside fellow criminals Michael McManus, Fred Fenster and Todd Hockney.
+None of them admits to participating in the truck hijacking they're accused of and are returned to a holding cell, where McManus proposes a heist to get revenge on the NYPD.
+They rob a jewel smuggler being escorted by corrupt cops, netting millions in emeralds.
+Leaks to the press result in more than fifty policemen being arrested.
+The group travels to California to fence the jewels through a man named Redfoot, who connects them to another jewel heist.
+The heist goes badly, and they're forced to kill their target, who is carrying synthetic heroin.

-Shortly after, the men learn that the job was arranged by a lawyer named Kobayashi, who claims to be a representative of Keyser Söze—a mysterious Turkish crime lord who passed into legend after killing his own family while they were held hostage by his Hungarian rivals.
-Having vanished after burying his family and massacring his enemies, Söze supposedly only conducts business from the shadows via his underlings, most of whom are unaware that they work for him.
-To most of the criminal underworld, he is a fearsome urban legend, with most unsure whether he truly exists.
+The men learn the job was arranged by a lawyer named Kobayashi, who claims to be a representative of Keyser Söze—a mysterious Turkish crime lord.
+According to legend, Söze killed his own family while they were held hostage by his Hungarian rivals, then massacred his enemies.
+Söze subsequently vanished, conducting business from the shadows via underlings, most unaware they work for him.
+Law enforcement and the criminal underworld regards him as a fearsome urban legend, unsure if he even truly exists.